the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 ];
 ~~~~~~~

 Last, the **Promise** in JavaScript is a built-in object which acts as container for transfering asynchronous data from one application to another.
 We didn't have such transfering of information yet, but we will soon get to know it.
 A JavaScript Promise represents literally the promise that we get some data eventually.
-In the case of the texting example, it's the message itself which we are promised to receive at some point.
+In the case of the texting example, it's the message itself which we are promised to receive, but we do not know the actual information.

 ![](images/async-conversation.png)